fbpx

 • Is the environment conducive to their performance?

-• Have they been any changes in human resources (seasonal or contracted employees, staff turnover, lack of leadership/supervision)?
+• Have there been any changes in human resources (seasonal or contracted employees, staff turnover, lack of leadership/supervision)?

 Methods